What is Emergency Contraception?

 With Plan B One-Step (and its generic versions, Next Choice One Dose and My Way), you only need to swallow ONE pill (Next Choice has TWO pills).
 You should use the morning-after pill as soon as possible.
 The manufacturer Plan B One-Step suggests that it should be used within 72 hours of contraceptive failure or unprotected sex -- but the sooner you take it, the more effective it will most likely be.
 That being said, the morning-after pill may still be useful to take (hopefully to decrease your chances of pregnancy) for up to 5 days after unprotected sex.

-- How to Use Plan B One-Step, Next Choice One Dose, and My Way
+- How to Use Plan B One-Step, Next Choice One Dose, Take Action and My Way

 - How to Use Next Choice (the generic Plan B)

 Emergency contraception is not the same thing as an abortion.
 Plan B One-Step is often confused with the abortion pill (RU486).
 These two medications serve very different purposes and do not work in the same way.